r-koch/ddal-docs/DDAL_Admin_Answers.md

 They're never tradable for another item between characters.

+### Can a PC buy an **upcast**ed 5th level cure wounds?

+Players can't purchase upcast spell scrolls.

+### What does "A spell scroll can be purchased only by a character who is **capable of casting the spell** in question" (XGE Appendix A) mean?

+The spell must be within the character's class spells list.

 ### Can **player characters (PCs) from different campaigns** play at the same table?
 And if they can, can they **trade magic items**?

 They can play together as long as the adventure they play is allowed in each of their campaigns.